-In the late 1800's, in Lebanon County, Pennsylvania, there was an old man who looked like he was going to die very soon.
-So 6 men, who were unrelated to the old man and had no financial stake in his death, decided to make money by taking out a life insurance policy on him, which they could do at that time.
-But the old man lived a lot longer that they had expected—and the premiums were expensive.
-So they murdered him to collect the life insurance sooner.
-Subsequently, they were caught and hanged, but if the principle of insurable interest were operating in those days, the old man would have lived longer than he did.
+In the late 1800's, in Lebanon County, Pennsylvania, there was an old man who looked like he would die very soon.
+So 6 men, who were unrelated to the old man and had no financial stake in his death, decided to make money by taking out a life insurance policy on him, which was permissible then.
+But the old man lived much longer than they expected — and the premiums were expensive.
+So the blue-eyed 6, so called because they all had blue eyes, murdered him to collect the life insurance sooner.
+Subsequently, they were caught and hanged, but if the principle of insurable interest were operating in those days, the old man would have survived longer.

 Property and Liability Insurance